 Prerequisite: Rebuild the L3 topology in Topology Link Manager.

-Resolving Duplicated IPs 12.
+12. Resolving Duplicated IPs

-The duplicate IPs refer to the interfaces configured with the same IPv4 addresses.
+The duplicate IPs refer to the interfaces configured with the same addresses.
+NetBrain uses VLAN groups to sort the duplicated IPs into different zones with Open Topology.